sun-alf/aimnas/README.md

 * Effects of bulletdrop are perceptible now.
 * You cannot repair non-repairable items like helmets and bulletproof vests.
 * Settings of difficulty levels are adjusted so that random numbers will not make you frustrating anymore.
 The more difficult game mode is chosen, the more tight, tough and smart Queen's Army becomes.
+* Queen's Army garrisons and patrols a revisited across the whole Arulco.
+Roads are patrolled, military and important objects are defended, while majority of town sectors are covered by police forces.
 * Game starts during a night (4 AM), when most of Omerta guards are probably asleep, and this gives additional coverage of initial Landing Zone.
 * Food system, diseases, Arulco Special Division and other Strategic Features are enabled and adjusted.
 * You will never see zombies or Crepitus (Creatures) in this game.